cybergu0ck/notes/engineering/software/fundamentals/algorithms/depth-first-search.md

 ```

 - A general template of recursive DFS algorithm would look like the above, this works for 90% of dfs approaches.
-- Recursion uses call stack and if the graph is extremely deep, there is always a chance of "StackflowError".
+- The algorithm uses a set type of datastructure to keep track of visited nodes.
+The backtracking happens naturally because of recursion.
+Note that there is no use of stack!
 - Time complexity : $O(n)$, where $n$ is the number of nodes as each node is visited only once.
 - Space complexity : $O(n)$ because of the recursion stack.